 Deputy Mayor for Planning, Regeneration and Skills, Jules Pipe, said: “I’m really pleased that plans for the Lakeside Centre are progressing at speed and that the Mayor’s London Regeneration Fund is helping to transform Thamesmead into a more vibrant destination for creative businesses and talent.
 Small businesses in London face real challenges in finding affordable workspace in which to grow and thrive: these sorts of spaces should be part of plans to build new homes and rejuvenate neighbourhoods in the future.”

 Deputy Mayor for Culture and Creative Industries, Justine Simons, said: “Not only will this exciting new partnership put culture right at the heart of the community, it will transform Thamesmead and provide vital creative workspaces and affordable housing for key cultural workers.
 A lack of affordable space is one of the biggest threats to London’s reputation as a cultural powerhouse and we need more partnerships like this.
 We recognise the immense value artists bring to the capital’s identity and success, and I’m delighted that we are working with Peabody and the wonderful Bow Arts to do just this.”

 Are you are an artist, designer, maker or cultural organisation looking for affordable workspace with connections to a creative engaged community?

 If you are a maker, designer or artist looking for space you can register your interest now in one of our new creative workspaces here now by completing our online application form and creating a profile on London's Artist Quarter.

-If you are a cultural organisation, small creative company, training organisation or think your organisation would complement and benefit the range of activities we are hosting at this site, please get in touch with Michael Smythe, Project Manager, to discuss this further.
+If you are a cultural organisation, small creative company, training organisation or think your organisation would complement and benefit the range of activities we are hosting at this site, please get in touch with Joss Taylor, Project Manager, to discuss this further.

 Culture in Thamesmead